GeoffAWaddington/CSI30Wiki/Pages.md

 ZoneEnd
 ```

-Finally, while not a Navigation Action, the PageNameDisplay action can be assigned to a Display widget in order to show the name of the currently active Page.
+Finally, the PageNameDisplay action can be assigned to a Display widget in order to show the name of the currently active Page.

 ```
 MainDisplay     PageNameDisplay